Jasb Rural District: Population

+At the time of the 2006 National Census, the rural district's population was 1,373 in 552 households.
+There were 1,236 inhabitants in 529 households at the following census of 2011.
+The 2016 census measured the population of the rural district as 1,302 in 527 households.
+The most populous of its nine villages was Varan, with 415 people.

 Geography

 On the northern side of Jasb Valley, Zur and Varan are the major villages dating back 577 B.C.
-On the southern side of the valley, Vesqunequn, Veshtekan,and Isaac shrine.
+On the southern side of the valley, Vesqunequn, Veshtekan, and Isaac shrine.
 The valley itself is fed by the solitary Azna river which receives most of its water from the runoff of surrounding Qanats; the valley is surrounded by mountains which form a U-shaped range.
 The highest peak is the Kuh-e-Velijeya rising to 3233 m.
 Other noticeable peaks that rise over 3000 metres are, in order, Kuh-e-Gorg, Kuh-e-Ghalid 3155 m, Kuh-e-Palangast 3135 m, Kuh-e-Salahlat 3055 m; however, these mountains rise from a valley level of 2200 metres.
 Jasb Valley has potentials to own a ski resort, a natural pool, and downslope skiing.

-Lifestyle
+Culture

 The villages in Jasb are traditional Iranian rural farming villages.
 The farms are irrigated through a system of open aqueducts which are fed by waters of the nearby Qanats.
 The waters of the qanats are used during summer and spring when farming is at its most active.

 During the bitter cold months of winter when temperatures can reach as low as -30 °C with several metres of snow falling, no farming is undertaken as the cold weather does not allow any plant life to grow.
-From 1870 to 1872, during the famine, a local figure named Hossein Sokeneh orchestrated an army of local volunteers to gather food, cook ;and serve to the sickest, most neediest folks in great need.Persian Carpet making is next in importance to farming and throughout the years there have been hundreds of precious carpets made by the local women population.
+From 1870 to 1872, during the famine, a local figure named Hossein Sokeneh orchestrated an army of local volunteers to gather food, cook;and serve to the sickest, most neediest folks in great need.Persian Carpet making is next in importance to farming and throughout the years there have been hundreds of precious carpets made by the local women population.

 Unknown to the newer generations, during the hard, cold winters, the residence of Jasb used to help one another under the supervision of Hossein Sokeneh.
 Sokeneh's person was ungainly.
 He was six feet five inches in height; a little stooped in the shoulders; his feet and hands large; and distinguished nose.
 His eyes were brown.
 Generally, he was a kind, loyal man, and his countenance indicated it.
 His face was radiant and glowing, and almost gave expression to his thoughts before his tongue would utter them.
 He was a just listener, and had the faculty of making himself clearly understood.